Anne DeMarinis

+Musical Career

-Anne DeMarinis was in the alternative rock band Sonic Youth, for a very brief period in 1981 as a keyboardist.
+Anne DeMarinis was in the No Wave band Sonic Youth for a brief period in 1981 as a keyboardist when they performed for the first time at the Noise Fest at the White Columns art space.
 She contributed vocals, along with Kim Gordon, and Thurston Moore, on three (known) Sonic Youth songs performed once, and only live on June 18, 1981.
 The songs are entitled "Noisefest #1", "Noisefest #2", and "Noisefest #3".
 She also played guitar at that same show on the song entitled "Noisefest #4".

-She left the band before their self-titled debut EP was recorded in December 1981.
+DeMarinis left the band before their self-titled debut EP was recorded in December 1981.

-Other works

-DeMarinis has also designed album covers.

-In 1981, she appeared on the Just Another Asshole compilation.
-Many of her other band mates from Sonic Youth appear on that album as well.
+In 1981, she also appeared on the Just Another Asshole compilation.

-Anne also appears on Glenn Branca's instrumental album Symphony No. 1.
-She is credited for keyboards, and percussion and as a co-producer.
+DeMarinis also appears on Glenn Branca's instrumental album Symphony No. 1 where she is credited for keyboards and percussion and as a co-producer.
 Thurston Moore, and Lee Ranaldo also appear on this album.